s-petey/validator-benchmark/README.md

 All the benchmarks were done on a 2023 MacBook Pro with the Apple M3 Chip using Node 20.10.0 and a tool made by Paolo Insogna, [Cronometro](https://www.npmjs.com/package/cronometro/v/1.2.0).
 The implementation can be found in the [GitHub repository](https://github.com/mikolajkalwa/nodejs-validator-benchmark).

+### Running locally

+This package uses [TurboRepo](https://turbo.build/repo/docs) as a helper to run commands.
+To run commands with caching use `pnpx turbo MY_COMMAND` example would be `pnpx turbo check`.
+You should see it run the build first as it is dependent on that then run the tests.
+If you execute the same command without any code changes it should say "FULL TURBO" as no changes have happened.

 ### Tested object
 ```js